st0pli/LafTools/docs/de/README.md

 - Hochintegriert mit produktiver Benutzeroberfläche
 - Verfügbare Docker-Images und Portable Edition
 - Zusätzliche Hilfsmittel wie Notizen, Handbücher usw.

-# 🌱 Was ist mit dem Namen?

-- `L` -> Linked
-- `A` -> Asynchronous
-- `F` -> Fantastic

-In essence, LafTools is a suite that offers a series of linked, asynchronous, and fantastic toolsets.

-Rest assured, this project will evolve in remarkable and fantastic ways over time.
-This project needs more time, just like wine, gets better with time.

 # 🌠 Vorschau